Youssef-Khogaly/E-Commerce/README.md

 ## To Do / Future Improvements
 - [X]  Implement product images end points and integrate with amazon s3 cloud storage
 - [ ]  Implement caching for product search to improve performance
 - [ ]  Use multithreading to improve API performance
 - [ ]  implement email verification feature
 - [ ]  Add email notifications for order creation, shipment, and cancellation
 - [ ]  integration with shipping service
 - [ ]  Expand Admin Dashboard with charts and insights for orders, revenue, and products
 - [ ]  Implement product reviews and ratings
+- [X]  Use docker and docker compose to simplify setup and deployment
+## Running with Docker

+This project uses Docker and Docker Compose to simplify setup and deployment.
+All services (backend, database) run in isolated containers, so you don't need to install dependencies manually.

 ## Tech Stack
 - **Backend:** Spring Boot, Spring JPA, Hibernate, Spring MVC
 - **Security:** Spring Security, JWT
 - **Database:** MySQL
 - **Payment Gateway:** Stripe
-- **Build Tool:** Maven
+- **Build Tool:** Maven  Docker Docker-compose